Lake Zurich, Illinois: Demographics

+Government

+The village of Lake Zurich is headed by Village Mayor Thomas Poynton, who was reelected in 2017, and originally won a seat on the village board as Trustee in 2007.

+The village has a six-member Board of Trustees: Sujatha Bharadwaj (elected 2025), Jake Marx was (elected 2025), Marc Spacone (elected 2015), Roger Sugrue (elected 2023), William Riley (elected 2023), Greg Weider (elected 2017).

 Education

 Public schools

 Public schools are managed by the Lake Zurich Lake Zurich Community Unit School District 95.
 A small section of east Lake Zurich is served by Kildeer Countryside Community Consolidated School District 96 and Consolidated High School District 125.